diogoalmeidad/data-repository/05_git.md

 - 'cd <path>: Change directory to a place.
 If I use 'cd ..' it goes back.
 - 'mkdir <name>': Creates a directory (make directory)
 - 'git config --global --list': Lists the variables in the Git configuration file and their values
+- 'git init -b <name>': Initializes git with a branch with a specific name